ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 The sensors send a lot more data than just the magnetic pulse counts, therefore we needed the `container` field, to be able to filter on `counter` logs only (however, we store the other messages as well, maybe for future use).
 The `value` field is the amount of times the sensor was triggered, in other words, the actual counts.
 And of course a `timestamp` since we will show the data in time based graphs.

-The `timestamp` represents the time that the sensor has sent its message to the MyThings application, we also wanted to keep track of when our (Stairway application) has received the log, so before saving we added one extra field to store this in our database.
+The `timestamp` represents the time that the sensor has sent its message to the MyThings application, we also wanted to keep track of when our application has received the log, so before saving we added one extra field to store this in our database.

 After we defined our model/schema of our logs, it was simply adding an endpoint to our express router and our first feature was ready.
 Well not exactly, we needed to trigger an event to refresh the data on our dashboard, but we'll get back to this later.